junxit/us-congress-bills-111/metadata.md

 - 2010-09-28 — Referred to House Foreign Affairs
 - 2010-09-28 — Referred to House Veterans' Affairs
 - 2010-09-28 — Referred to the Committee on Foreign Affairs, and in addition to the Committees on Armed Services, and Veterans' Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2010-10-20 — Referred to the Subcommittee on Military Personnel.
+- 2010-11-17 — Considered under suspension of the rules. (consideration: CR H7512-7515)
+- 2010-11-17 — DEBATE - The House concluded debate on H. Res.
+1672.
+- 2010-11-17 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1672.
+- 2010-11-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-11-17 — Ms. Watson moved to suspend the rules and agree to the resolution, as amended.
+- 2010-11-17 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H7512)
+- 2010-11-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H7512)